Quần Lợi Base Camp: 1967-71

-was based at Quần Lợi from March 1968 until August 1969.
+was based at Quản Lợi from March 1968 until August 1969.

-The 1st Battalion, 5th Cavalry was based at Quần Lợi in April 1969.
+The 1st Battalion, 5th Cavalry was based at Quản Lợi in April 1969.

-In July 1969 the 11th Armored Cavalry Regiment moved to Quần Lợi and would remain here until September 1969.
+In July 1969 the 11th Armored Cavalry Regiment moved to Quản Lợi and would remain here until September 1969.
 The regiment would be based here again from December 1969 to July 1970, during which time it participated in the Cambodian Incursion.

 In February 1970 the 3rd Brigade, 1st Cavalry Division comprising: